mbeddr/mps-platform-docs/src/doc/docs/aspects/scripts.md

 ---
-title: Scripts aspect
+title: Scripts Aspect
 hide:
 - toc
 tags:
 - aspect
 ---

-# Scripts aspect
+# Scripts Aspect

 > The scripts aspect lets you perform changes to your models in batches.
 >